7enderhead/antiweb/documentation/source/antiweb.rst

                     fname= os.path.join(root, filename)

-If the found file is no folder or already a rst file, it will be put into the process
+If the found file is no folder nor a rst file, it will be put into the process

 ::

                     if os.path.isfile(fname) and not fname.endswith(".rst"):
-                        write(os.getcwd(), fname, None, options.token, options.warnings, options.index)
+                        write(os.getcwd(), fname, None, options.token, options.warnings, options.index, index_rst)

 This else will take place when only one file is given without the -r flag